 At first glance sparrows may seem to be no more than bundles of brown feathers, but while they are often camouflaged in earth tones, they have a subtle beauty and distinct markings.
 It can be a challenge for birders to learn how to identify sparrows properly, but with practice these little brown jobs will start to stand out.

 Sparrows are active, social birds that eat great quantities of weed seeds, making them true friends in the garden where they can provide natural weed control.
 Because most sparrows are ground-feeding birds, they readily clean up underneath feeders, removing spilled seed before it has the chance to rot or germinate, and ensuring that no edible seed goes to waste.

 How to Attract Sparrows

-As with any bird, a backyard must meet the proper requirements for food, water, shelter and nesting sites to be attractive.
+As with any bird, a yard must meet the proper requirements for food, water, shelter, and nesting sites to be attractive.
 To make a yard sparrow-friendly, it is essential to meet sparrows' specific needs so they feel secure and comfortable in the habitat.

 - Food: Sparrows are generally granivorous and eat a wide variety of seeds and grain.
-Seed-bearing flowers and grasses for birds can be natural food sources, or offering millet, cracked corn or sunflower seeds is ideal.
+Seed-bearing flowers and grasses can be natural food sources, or offering millet, cracked corn, or sunflower seeds is ideal.
 Seeds should be offered directly on the ground or in large, low platform or tray feeders that can accommodate foraging flocks.
-Leaving leaf litter intact and planting berry bushes as part of bird-friendly landscaping can also provide minor supplemental food sources for sparrows.
+Leaving leaf litter intact and planting berry bushes as part of bird-friendly landscaping can also provide minor sparrow food sources.

 - Nesting Sites: Some sparrows will nest in bird houses with the proper entrance hole sizes; when in doubt, opt for a basic house with a somewhat larger hole.
 Thickets and trees are other ideal nesting spots, and providing nesting material around the yard will give the birds ample construction material to create their nests.